USEPA/standardizedinventories/README.md

 - Estimation: On - estimates loads when monitoring data are not reported for one or more monitoring periods in a reporting year
 - Nutrient Aggregation: On - Nitrogen and Phosphorous flows are converted to N and P equivalents

 For validation, the sum of facility releases (excluding N & P) are compared against reported state totals.
+Some validation issues are expected due to differences in default parameters used by the water pollutant loading tool for calculating state totals.

 ### eGRID